joonwooahn/AppleVisionPro-Teleop-ZEDstream/README.md

 ![](assets/visionpro_main_jw.png)

 If you want to play around with the app, you can build/install the app yourself too.
 To learn how to do that, take a look at this [documentation](/how_to_install.md).
-This requires (a) Apple Developer Account, (b) Vision Pro Developer Strap (2025.09 기준 wifi로도 가능), and (c) a Mac with Xcode installed.
+This requires (a) Apple Developer Account, (b) Vision Pro Developer Strap (also connected only with wifi check at 2025.09), and (c) a Mac with Xcode installed.
+A Detail connection information is in https://developer.apple.com/documentation/Xcode/running-your-app-in-simulator-or-on-a-device#Connect-real-devices-to-your-Mac.

 ### Step 2.
 Start ZED Camera Streaming on PC